The physicians trained through Saint Louis University School of Medicine’s graduate medical education programs are among the finest.

 ECFMG and its organizational members define an international medical graduate as a physician who received a basic medical degree or qualification from a medical school located outside the United States and Canada.
 Citizens of the United States who have completed their medical education in schools outside the United States and Canada are considered international medical graduates; non-U.S. citizens who have graduated from medical schools in the United States and Canada are not considered international medical graduates.

 Saint Louis University sponsors J1 visa applications through and in accordance with the Educational Commission for Foreign Medical Graduates.
-In addition, the Saint Louis University School of Medicine does sponsor H1B training visas for residency training.
+In addition, the Saint Louis University School of Medicine does sponsor H1B training visas; however, this is at each program's discretion.

 Graduate medical education information for applications can be obtained from the Office of Graduate Medical Education at Saint Louis University School of Medicine or from the Educational Commission for Foreign Medical Graduates at ecfmg.org.